safezero/hendricks/README.md

 #### 5. Split Templates

 Imagine you create a protocol that includes transmitting a public key.
 Later on, you decide you want to change your protocol so that users can transmitting multiple public keys.
 A split template allows you to upgrade your protocol.

-When encoding, pass in a **branch index encoding length**, an array of strings for the branch names, and an array of templates.
+When creating a split template, pass in a **branch index encoding length**, an array of strings for the branch names, and an array of templates.

 The **branches index encoding length** tells the template how many bytes to allocate to branch index.
 For example if you expect between 0 and 255 branches, use a **branches index encoding length** of 1.
 If you expect between 0 and 256**2 - 1 branches, use a **branches index encoding length** of 2.